open-telemetry/sig-contributor-experience/scripts/01-intro.md

 **Narration:**

 This is the OpenTelemetry community repository.
-It's where the project keeps its governance docs, its SIG list, and its meeting calendar.
+It's where the project keeps its governance docs, its Special Interest Groups list, and its meeting calendar.

 The "Get Involved" section lists three next steps: